bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-flyby.md

 Note that the sign of $\delta$ is important.
 For a leading-side flyby $\delta$ is positive, while for a trailing-side flyby $\delta$ is negative.

-In the geocentric coordinate system, the excess velocity vector has components given by Eq. {eq}`eq:interplanetary-flyby-excess-velocity-geocentric`.
+In the geocentric coordinate system, the excess velocity vector has components given by @eq:interplanetary-flyby-excess-velocity-geocentric.
 From a right triangle, the angle $\phi_1$ is found by:

 :::{math}
 :label: